LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 <br>

-# Molecular Structure Prediction for [QM9 dataset](https://www.kaggle.com/datasets/zaharch/quantum-machine-9-aka-qm9) with constant curavture VAEs
+# Molecular Structure Reconstruction for [QM9 dataset](https://www.kaggle.com/datasets/zaharch/quantum-machine-9-aka-qm9) with constant curavture VAEs

 The [QM9 dataset](https://springernature.figshare.com/collections/Quantum_chemistry_structures_and_properties_of_134_kilo_molecules/978904/5) is a dataset containing the structural information for ~130,000 molecules that is a pretty common benchmark for machine learning approaches to molecular property prediction.